 - Reason for the search

-The police have the power to remove your clothes or ask you to take off your coat, jacket, or gloves.
-They might ask you to take off other clothes and anything for religious reasons and take you somewhere out of public view.
-If the officer wants to remove more than a jacket and gloves they must be of the same sex.
+The police can remove your clothes or ask you to take off your coat, jacket, or gloves.
+They might ask you to remove other clothes and anything for religious reasons and take you somewhere out of public view.
+If the officer wants to remove more than a jacket and gloves, they must be of the same sex.
 However, being searched does not mean you are being arrested.

 What self-Defence items are legal in the UK?